 - The celebration of December 26th was mentioned in the English Member of Parliament Samuel Pepys’ diary entry on December 19, 1663 for the first time.

 - The main purpose of celebrating this day is to tip any service workers that work for us throughout the year.

 - The traditions of Boxing Day depend on the country.

-- At some places, the celebration includes traditional hunting, family reunion and watching sports events.
+- In some places, the celebration includes traditional hunting, family reunion and watching sports events.

-- In Australia, Canada, New Zealand and the UK, Boxing Day maximum shopping of the year is done on this day.
+- In Australia, Canada, New Zealand and the UK, Boxing Day kicks off massive retail sales.
+Shoppers flood the stores in the hope of bargains.

 Cite This Page